Residential Family Assessment Centres: The essential information

 "The placement offered security, safety and professional assessment to enable my family to be able to work to demonstrate the ability to meet their child’s needs and safeguard her appropriately.
 The child returned home in the care of her parents due to the intensive work completed with them to get them to face their limitations and appropriately address them."
 Social Worker

-We can work with all types of families; from parents (couples and single parents) and their newborn baby through to larger families which may include teenage children.
+We can work with all types of families; this includes new parents with their newborn, single parents, couples, large families and teenagers.
 The teams at our houses are all highly qualified and experienced.
-They also have also specialist experience in different areas affecting families such as
+Such specialist experience includes:

 How does St Michael’s assess the family?

 Each family is assigned a keyworker.
-Assessment is in three phases:
+Assessment may be in three phases:

 - Weeks 1-2: Observation with minimal intervention to establish parenting strengths and weaknesses.